Experts and retailers caution against it, but the mayor of Amsterdam, Femke Halsema, is determined to ban the sale of cannabis to tourists.

 The mayor admits hers is not a perfect solution.
 She told the city council as well as Het Parool, the newspaper of Amsterdam, that a ban would be difficult to enforce and that critics aren’t altogether wrong to fear tourists might turn to drug dealers.

-A former Green party leader, Halsema even supports the legalization of cannabis nationally, but, until that happens, she argues something must be done about overcrowded coffeeshops in Amsterdam. (“Coffeeshops” are licensed cannabis retailers, named after the coffeehouses where cannabis were sold illegally before the drug was decriminalized in the 1970s.)
+A former Green party leader, Halsema even supports the legalization of cannabis nationally.
+Until that happens, she believes something must be done about overcrowded coffeeshops in Amsterdam. (“Coffeeshops” are licensed cannabis retailers, named after the coffeehouses where cannabis were sold illegally before the drug was decriminalized in the 1970s.)

 But overcrowding is a problem the city government created.
 Amsterdam had over 400 coffeeshops in the 1990s.
 The city closed more than half, including all coffeeshops in the Red Light District and those within walking distance of schools, in an attempt to suppress cannabis consumption.